StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SPARK LOAD.md

 hive external table name.
 It is required that the columns in the imported starrocks table must exist in the hive external table.
-Each import task only supports importing from one hive external table.
+Each load task only supports loading from one Hive external table.
 Cannot be used with file_ path mode at the same time.

 PARTITION: